 OTHER IMPORTANT INFORMATION

 THE ENTRY SYSTEM: Places will be allocated on a first come first served basis.
-Entries arriving prior to 16th March 2018 will be charged a DISCOUNTED entry fee of £40.
-After this date the STANDARD entry fee of £50 will be charged.
-Please DO NOT send any stamps or stamped addressed envelopes with your entry form.
+Entries arriving prior to 20th March 2019 will be charged an entry fee of £45.
 The entry fee includes a copy of the Handbook, all postage, checkpoint and finish catering, accommodation, transport for retiring participants and parking at Threshfield.
-Late entries will be allowed @ £50 provided that the event is not over subscribed.
+Late entries will be allowed @ £45 provided that the event is not over subscribed.
 Unsuccessful applicants will have their fees returned.

 KIT CHECK: In order to speed up checking in at the start it is advised that entrants have their kit checked prior to the event where possible.
 Kit check will be available at Threshfield from 19:00 until 22:00 hours on the Friday night.
 For those unable to attend this session kit checks will be made at the start on Saturday morning between 06:00 and 08:00 hours.
 Entrants are advised to leave plenty of time as the start will be very busy.

 THE START: The start is from Ingleton Community Centre at 08:30 hours on the 27th April 2019.
 Tea/coffee/biscuits etc. are available for purchase.
 Please note the 08:30 start time.
 Latecomers will not be permitted to start.